opendatacube/datacube-core/docs/user/intro.rst

 Referenced Datasets
 ~~~~~~~~~~~~~~~~~~~

-The existence of these datasets is know about through the providence history
+The existence of these datasets is know about through the provenance history
 of datasets, but the raw data files are not tracked by the Data Cube.

 Example: